zobin8/feed2shark/docs/source/configure.rst

 For the [hashtaglist] section:

 - several_words_hashtags_list: a path to the file containing hashtags in two or more words.
 Absolute path is mandatory.
 By default Feed2toot adds a # before every words of a hashtag.
 See documentation below for an example of this file.

+for the [feedparser] section:

+- accept_bozo_exceptions: If set to true, feed2toot will accept malformed feeds, which are rejected by default.

 Example of the list of hash tags
 ================================